Jellehegeraat/WinampRadio/README.md

 * After this step it is time to run the program.

-* open up node.js cmd
+* Open up node.js cmd

 * Navigate to the src map